merkle-open/gondel/packages/plugins/react/README.md

 ## Lazy loading

-To load the javascript of your react widget only if the matching HTML Element is present you can use the following pattern:
+To download the javascript of your react widget only if the matching HTML Element is present you can use the following pattern:

 html